99th Reconnaissance Squadron: Strategic Air Command

 Strategic Reconnaissance Wing at Beale AFB, the 99th Strategic Reconnaissance Squadron returned to Beale.

 The U-2, although slower than the SR-71, cost much less to operate and provided more "on-station" time.
 As intelligence collection increased throughout the 1980s, 99th U-2 pilots manned detachments at sites around the world.
 With the SR-71's retirement in 1990, the U-2 assumed responsibility for all of America's manned high-altitude reconnaissance.

 During Operation Desert Shield, 99th Squadron pilots immediately deployed to Saudi Arabia and flew their first missions of 19 August 1990, just 17 days after Iraq invaded Kuwait.
 Throughout Desert Shield/Storm, squadron pilots provided vital reconnaissance that kept coalition commanders informed on the positions and movement of Iraqi troops.
 This information made air attacks more effective and helped reduce casualties in the ground war.

 Modern era

+Lockheed U-2S of the 99th Reconnaissance Squadron at RAF Fairford in 2025.

 Operational missions include extensive reconnaissance efforts during Operations Urgent Fury, Just Cause, Desert Shield, Desert Storm and operation Iraqi Freedom as well as humanitarian efforts covering wildfire and earthquake damage in California and Midwestern United States floods.
 99th personnel are currently temporarily assigned to four overseas detachments.

 The 99th Expeditionary Reconnaissance Squadron deployed to RAF Fairford, Gloucestershire, in the United Kingdom in September 2019.